Erdos-Projects/spring-2026-deep-learning-ellipticguard/README.md

 - `gnn/gnn_models.ipynb`: GCN, GraphSAGE, GraphGPS.
 - `gnn/gat_model.ipynb` and `gnn/GAT model.ipynb`: Focused experiements on GAT.
 - `gnn/Directed_Residual_GNNs.ipynb`: SIGN, APPNP, LinearResidual.
-Among the currently uploaded standalone graph models, the strongest results come from the directed residual reruns in `gnn/Directed_Residual_GNNs.ipynb`, especially Directed SIGN residual and Directed APPNP residual.
+Among the currently uploaded standalone graph models, the strongest later graph results come from `gnn/Directed_Residual_GNNs.ipynb`.
+This notebook trains directed residual graph models that start from a strong tabular baseline, use the directed transaction graph to add local context, and predict only a small correction to the baseline score.
+The strongest results in this family are Directed SIGN residual and Directed APPNP residual.

 Here is a summary of model performance: